MakeSchool-Tutorials/web-7-react-redux-tetris-app/P18-Connect-Score-Board/content.md

 slug: react-redux-tetris-connect-score-board
 ---

 Connect the score board component.
+The score board shows the game score.
+It also displays a play/pause button and a reset button.

 # Introduction

 The score board component shows the current score.
-It also has a play and restart button.
+It also has a play/pause and restart button.

 The play button should toggle it's text from 'Play' to 'Pause' as the game changes state.

 ## Challenges

+The value displayed for score will come from game state.
+The buttons will call actions that play/pause and restart the game.

+You'll need to connect this component to state and map some of the properties to props and map actions to props.

 **Import Connect**